ivision-research/smbls/README.md

 ## Versioning

 Versions have the format `major.minor.patch`.
-Only the JSON output is considered for compatibility.
-Console output, reporting output, and exposed functions can change at in minor versions.
+Compatibility is considered for the JSON output and the `smbls.run_scan` function interface.
+Console output, reporting output, and other functions can change at in minor versions.

 - Major version updates can remove, rename, or rearrange fields in the JSON output.
 No compatibility is expected.
+As of version 3, the `smbls.run_scan` function interface can only be changed with a major version update.
 - Minor version updates can add new fields or add information to field values in the JSON output.
+All functions other than `run_scan` can change.
 - Patch version updates can change the wording of field values such as clarifying error messages or fixing bugs.